foundata/oci-ubuntu2404-itt/README.md

 ## How to build<a id="build"></a>

+The sources are available at the [`foundata/oci-ubuntu2404-itt` repository](https://github.com/foundata/oci-ubuntu2404-itt).
 To build the image locally, do the following:

 1. [Install Podman](https://podman.io/docs/installation).
 2. Clone or pull the latest changes from this Git repository.